-Titusville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Titusville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Titusville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Titusville who work in office and administrative support (14.51%), sales jobs (10.85%), and food service (7.66%).

 Also of interest is that Titusville has more people living here who work in computers and math than 95% of the places in the US.

 Titusville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of Titusville citizens is a little higher than the average for US cities and towns: 22.43% of adults in Titusville have at least a bachelor's degree.

 The per capita income in Titusville in 2010 was $23,949, which is middle income relative to Florida and the nation.
 This equates to an annual income of $95,796 for a family of four.
 However, Titusville contains both very wealthy and poor people as well.